SuperJohan64/D2R-AHK-Runner/README.md

 # Instructions

 1. Create a shortcut for Diablo II: Resurrected in the same folder as these scripts and make sure it is called "Diablo II Resurrected".
 2. Right click on the "Diablo II Resurrected" shortcut and add ` --exec="launch OSI"` to end of the Target's path.
+Make sure there is a space between the path and ` --exec="launch OSI"`.
 3. Move the [MF_run_counter.exe](https://github.com/oskros/MF_run_counter/releases) to the same folder as these scripts.
 4. Run [MF_run_counter.exe](https://github.com/oskros/MF_run_counter/releases) and setup your profile.
 Refer to [oskros' readme](https://github.com/oskros/MF_run_counter#readme) for instructions.
 Do not setup Automode.
 5. Run the "D2R AHK Runner.ahk" file and use the macros below.